 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 (1) Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, engagement in collaborative learning opportunities, reading group observations, book scrutiny and ongoing formative assessment.
 Improved attainment in phonics.
-(2) Phonics outcomes in 2025/2026 continue to show that all disadvantaged pupils (not SEN) achieve at least expected outcomes.
+(2) Phonics outcomes in 2025/2026 continue to show that all disadvantaged pupils (not SEN) achieve at least expected outcomes, if not above with those disadvantaged nationally.
 Improved reading attainment among disadvantaged pupils.
 (3) Reading outcomes in 2025/26 show that gaps in attainment between non-disadvantaged and disadvantaged pupils are reduced.
-Our disadvantaged pupils (not SEN) attain in line with disadvantaged nationally.
+Our disadvantaged pupils (not SEN) attain at least in line, if not above with those disadvantaged nationally.
 Improved writing attainment for disadvantaged pupils at the end of KS2.
 (4) Writing outcomes in 2025/26 show that gaps in attainment between non-disadvantaged and disadvantaged pupils are reduced.
-Our disadvantaged pupils (not SEN) attain in line with disadvantaged nationally.
+Our disadvantaged pupils (not SEN) attain at least in line, if not above with those disadvantaged nationally.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 (5) Maths outcomes in 2025/26 show that gaps in attainment between non-disadvantaged and disadvantaged pupils are reduced.
-Our disadvantaged pupils (not SEN) attain in line with disadvantaged nationally.
-To achieve and sustain improved wellbeing, supporting social and emotional provision for all pupils in our school, through access to appropriate interventions.(6) Sustained high levels of wellbeing demonstrated by: qualitative data from pupil voice, student and parent surveys and teacher observations Boxall profiles where applicable increase in participation in enrichment activities, particularly among disadvantaged pupils pupils gaining in confidence and resilience shown through engagement in school activities, both academic and in the arts, as well as improved friendships and emotional management.
-Entry and exit questionnaires and assessments completed for those who take part in ELSA interventions.
-To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.(7) Sustained high attendance from 2025/26 shown by an overall attendance of at least 97% among our disadvan- taged group of pupils.
-To provide financial support for trips, visits, extra-curricular activities, residentials, instrumental and uniform provision, along with other school costs to ensure inclusion Improved wellbeing, social interaction and developed friendships ensuring inclusion for all PP pupils alongside their peers.
+Our disadvantaged pupils (not SEN) attain at least in line, if not above with those disadvantaged nationally.
+To achieve and sustain improved wellbeing, supporting social and emotional provision for all pupils in our school, through access to appropriate interventions.
+(6) Sustained high levels of wellbeing demonstrated by: qualitative data from pupil voice, student and parent surveys and teacher observations Boxall profiles where applicable Continued increase in participation in enrichment activities, particularly among disadvantaged pupils

+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+(7) Sustained high attendance from 2025/26 shown by an overall attendance of at least 97% among our disadvantaged group of pupils.
+To provide financial support for trips, visits, extra-curricular activities, residentials, instrumental and uniform provision, along with other school costs to ensure inclusion Improved wellbeing, social interaction and developed friendships ensuring inclusion for all PP pupils alongside their peers. • Gather pupil voice and pupil questionnaires